jianweichuah/miniyoutube/README.md

 The floating screen is resizable and can be dragged and placed anywhere on the screen.

 ## Safari
+# Faster installation but annoying on the long run:
 1. [Download the latest zip](https://github.com/Jonass-K/miniyoutube/releases/download/v1.3.0/Mini_Y.zip)
 2. Extract the zip file and move the application to the Application directory
 3.